 Summary: The context?
-I spoke this message at a pastors’ conference 12 years ago.
+I spoke this message at a pastors’ conference some years ago.
 Many of the references that I made related to the ministers and wives attending that conference.
 However, its truths are broadly applicable to all believers in their later years.
-If you find yourself in the autumn of your life, come and be encouraged by the multiple ways the Lord has for youto continue to bear fruit in your senior years.
+If you find yourself in the autumn of your life, come and be encouraged by the multiple ways the Lord has for youto continue to bear fruit and be productive for the Lord in your senior years.

 Psalm 92:12-14 The righteous will flourish like a palm tree, they will grow like a cedar of Lebanon; planted in the house of the Lord, they will flourish in the courts of our God.
 They will still bear fruit in old age, they will stay fresh and green.